google/weather-tools/weather_sp/README.md

 * `-d, --dry-run`: Test the input file matching and the output file scheme without splitting.
 * `--log-level`: An integer to configure log level.
 Default: 2(INFO).
 * `--use-local-code`: Supply local code to the Runner.
 Default: False.
+* `-w, --where`: Optional GRIB filter expression to apply during file splitting using grib_copy.
+This allows filtering GRIB messages based on key-value pairs, such as level, type of level, or date.
+Example: 'typeOfLevel=isobaricInhPa,level=1000'.
+This flag is only applicable to GRIB files and is specifically supported by the GribSplitterV2 implementation.
+More details can be found [here](https://confluence.ecmwf.int/display/ECC/grib_copy).

 Invoke with `-h` or `--help` to see the full range of options.